lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

 We need to create a buffer of `VkSubpassDependency` structures.
-In this case, we will only create one and include them in the `VkRenderPassCreateInfo renderPassInfo = VkRenderPassCreateInfo.callocStack(stack)` creation structure using the `pDependencies` parameter.
+In this case, we will only create one and include them in the `VkRenderPassCreateInfo renderPassInfo = VkRenderPassCreateInfo.calloc(stack)` creation structure using the `pDependencies` parameter.
 The `VkSubpassDependency` structure can bee seen as a barrier, it separates the execution of two blocks, the conditions defined by the combination of the `srcXX` parameters must be met before the part controlled by  the `dstXX` conditions can execute.
 The parameters are:

 - `srcSubpass`: This controls to which this subpass should depend on.
 In this case, this is an external dependency: `VK_SUBPASS_EXTERNAL`.
 - `dstSubpass`: This controls the index of the subpass that this dependency applies to.
 In our case, we have only on subpass, so it is set to `0` (first position).